 Certificate students will do their internships in field placements that offer opportunities for cutting edge practice in child welfare.
 Agencies include, but are not limited to the University of Michigan Family Assessment Clinic, Department of Human Services Central Office and County Offices, the Guidance Center, Children's Advocacy Centers, University Health Systems Child Protection Team.

 Members of the Child Welfare Learning Community will serve as advisors to Child Welfare Certificate students.
 Although the general expectation is that the students will follow the Certificate curriculum, advisors will endeavor to assure that each student's courses take into account their specific educational and career goals.
 For example, a student may want to substitute 3 mini-courses for a three hour course, or a student might substitute a course from another department or school for one of their requirements.
-Advisors will also work with the Office of Field Instruction to make sure the students' field placement(s) takes into account their educational and career goals.
+Advisors will also work with the Office of Field Education to make sure the students' field placement(s) takes into account their educational and career goals.

 Please be sure to view the Child Welfare Certificate course planning worksheet.